Coronavirus (Covid-19) - Travel advice and guidance - please visit here for more information

 The requirement to wear a face covering also does not apply if you have a reasonable excuse not to.
 Reasonable excuses include:

 Some people may not be able to wear a face covering due to medical conditions which may not always be apparent.
 Please do not confront other passengers.
-Anyone that isn’t exempt from wearing a face covering can get a £100 fine from the British Transport Police.
+Anyone that isn’t exempt from wearing a face covering can be issued with a £6,400 maximum fine from the British Transport Police.

 You can find more information on Coronavirus/COVID-19 and methods to prevent the virus spreading, together with answers to many questions you may have, using the following links: